How To Spoof Pokémon GO Location — GPS Hack (2025)

 - Conclusion

-Is it still possible to spoof my location in Pokémon GO?
-My team and I tested several different methods to change your PoGO location and found a few that still work.
-After hours of research, I discovered some reliable techniques to spoof your location in Pokémon GO on both Android and iOS, allowing you to attempt to complete a Pokedex of 1,025 Pokémon (GAMERANT, 2025).
+Although Reddit and other websites offer guides to bypass these limitations, most are outdated and no longer effective.
+Can you still spoof your location in Pokémon GO?
+My team and I tested several different methods to change PoGO locations and found a few that still work.
+I'll take you through the most reliable techniques to spoof your location in Pokémon GO on both Android and iOS, allowing you to attempt to complete a Pokedex of 1,025 Pokémon (GAMERANT, 2025).1

-How Can I Fake My Pokémon GO GPS Location?
+How Can You Fake Your Pokémon GO GPS Location?

 - Get a GPS spoofing app.

-Select a reliable location spoofing app for your Android or iOS device, and catch Pokémon with over 90 million people worldwide (LocaChange, 2025)2. - Install the app.
+Choose a reliable location spoofing app for your Android or iOS device, and catch Pokémon with over 60 million people worldwide (LocaChange, 2025)2. - Install the app.

 Download the app and select the desired GPS location. - Play Pokémon GO anywhere.